BrightspaceUI/resize-aware/README.md

 #### Events

  - `d2lresize`
    Fired when the component's size (or position if the `position-aware` flag is specified) changes.
-This even is also fired once when the component is attached to the DOM.
+This event is also fired once when the component is attached to the DOM.

    **Bubbles:** only if `bubble-event` flag is set
    **Composed:** yes